 This fun little treat combines some of my favorite things: Decorated cookies, snow globes at Christmas, and mini-anything!
 These mini cookie snowglobes can be used for favors, a kids craft, or even place-holders if you added a tag with a name.
 They’re shakable AND edible!

 You can get started with your favorite sugar cookie dough.
 I used the Wilton mini Christmas cutter set that you can find in the baking aisle of most craft stores.

 In that same post, you will find my recipe for royal icing and some instructions on how to decorate with it.
 This project is so simple, it’s great for beginners and experienced cookiers alike!

 After your main color dries for a couple of hours, you can add a bit of detail.
 I added a face to my gingerbread men and some snow to my Christmas trees.
 I used a clean paintbrush on my wet icing to create a fun look.
-If you would like to learn more about the brush embroidery technique, go here.

 Next it’s time to make a little stand.
 I used a small 1.25″ cookie as the base.
 I frosted it, then proped my dried cookie on top.
 I used sprinkles, cans and whatever I could find to hold it there while it dried for a few hours.